Undertone0809/gcop/README.md

 Usage: git [OPTIONS] COMMAND

 Commands:
-  git undo       Undo the last commit but keep the file changes git pf         Push the changes to the remote repository with force git ghelp      Add command into git config git gconfig    Open the config file in the default editor git gcommit    Generate a git commit message based on the staged changes and commit the changes git c          The same as `git gcommit` command
+  git p          Push the changes to the remote repository git pf         Push the changes to the remote repository with force git undo       Undo the last commit but keep the file changes git ghelp      Add command into git config git gconfig    Open the config file in the default editor git gcommit    Generate a git commit message based on the staged changes and commit the changes git ac         The same as `git add . && git gcommit` command git c          The same as `git gcommit` command
 ```